-2.1 40 years of Microprocessor Trend Data for 1) Number of Transistors, 2) Single Thread Performance, 3) Frequency, 4) Power, 5) Number of Cores 5 2.2 Levels of disruption in the computing stack, from [1] 6 4.1 Growing an ecosystem for Amazon EC2 F1 FPGA instances (image source: https: //aws.amazon.com/ec2/instance-types/f1) 16 4.2 Growth in Memory Chip Bandwidth 18 4.3 Different levels of memory-centric processing 20 4.4 Current photonic interconnect technologies 22 4.5 The optical NN consists of a series of n layers, each consisting of a matrix transfor- mation M followed by an optical nonlinearity.
-The computation on an input vector Xin, encoded in the amplitudes of laser signals (left), occurs nearly instantaneously 24 4.6 25 4.7 27 4.8 Example high-level architecture of a thermodynamic computer.
-(Courtesy of T. $Hylton, \ with \ permission) \ldots \ldots \ldots \ldots \ldots \ldots \ldots$ 29
+2.1 40 years of Microprocessor Trend Data for 1) Number of Transistors, 2) Single Thread Performance, 3) Frequency, 4) Power, 5) Number of Cores 5 2.2 Levels of disruption in the computing stack, from [1] 6 4.1 Growing an ecosystem for Amazon EC2 F1 FPGA instances (image source: https: //aws.amazon.com/ec2/instance-types/f1) 16 4.2 Growth in Memory Chip Bandwidth 18 4.3 Different levels of memory-centric processing 19 4.4 Current photonic interconnect technologies 22 4.5 The optical NN consists of a series of n layers, each consisting of a matrix transfor- mation M followed by an optical nonlinearity.
+The computation on an input vector Xin, encoded in the amplitudes of laser signals (left), occurs nearly instantaneously at the speed of light 24 4.6 Comparison between conventional and neuromorphic computer architectures [2] 25 4.7 Thermal hierarchy for host and control processes connected to a quantum substrate 27 4.8 Example high-level architecture of a thermodynamic computer.
+(Courtesy of T. $Hylton, with \ permission) \dots \dots$ 29 o / 1 /